RiccardoTancredi/A_Star_Pathfinding/README.md

 # Astar_Pathfinding
-A* pathfinding algorithm //
-Realized in Javascript with p5.js framework
+A* pathfinding algorithm, realized in Javascript with p5.js framework